 The risks of 3X leveraged ETFs can easily exceed the risk tolerance of many traders because returns are magnified by 300%, if one is wrong about the direction of the purchase, then the LOSS potential quickly becomes apparent.

-Your assumption of a quick in and out gain, can suddenly turn into a very leveraged loss not only causing potential large drawdown in a trader’s account but also tying up capital that could be used for other potentially money-making trades.
+Your assumption of a quick in and out gain can suddenly turn into a very leveraged loss, not only causing large potential drawdown in a trader’s account but also tying up capital that could be used for other potentially money-making trades.

 Thus exact TIMING is CRUCIAL to SUCCESS in the world of leveraged ETF’s trading.

-To put it as simply as possible one must enter a position at the OPTIMUM time, and exit the trade, the same way in order to successfully trade these types of vehicles.
+To put it as simply as possible, one must enter a position at the OPTIMUM time, and exit the trade, the same way in order to successfully trade these types of vehicles.

-And, that is not an easy thing to do.
+And that is not an easy thing to do.

-No matter how gifted you may think you are, the daily price fluctuations in the market itself may cause you to get it EXACTLY WRONG short-term, and I’m talking about minutes, and because of the 300% movement, price may immediately reach your STOP, only to see it then reverse, and soar to the exact place you thought it would go.
-You are stopped out, and left staring at the screen, realizing the gain you anticipated happened without your participation.
+No matter how gifted you may think you are, the daily price fluctuations in the market itself may cause you to get it EXACTLY WRONG short-term, and I’m talking about minutes, and because of the 300% movement, the price may immediately reach your STOP, only to see it then reverse, and soar to the exact place you thought it would go.
+You are stopped out and left staring at the screen, realizing the gain you anticipated happened without your participation.
 I have been there, and there is no worse let down than that.

 Leverage indeed works both ways, and because of that leverage, it is not recommended that you hold these 3X ETF’s overnight.

-The reason being the overnight gaps that happen frequently throughout the trading week.
+The reason being the overnight gaps that frequently happen throughout the trading week.